Conversation API

 Introduction

-Conversations let you wait for messages.
-It’s built into Telega and leverages BEAM actor system’s power to create elegant, sequential conversational flows.
+The Conversation API provides fundamental building blocks for creating handlers that span multiple messages.
+It’s built into Telega and leverages BEAM actor system’s power to pause and resume handler execution.

 This API was inspired by grammY’s conversations plugin, adapted to take advantage of Gleam and BEAM’s capabilities.